top of page

 nartanasala-logo-1.jpeg

-Disciple of Late Guru Padmasri Dr. Nataraja Ramakrshna Abhinava Satyabhama Guru Shri Kala Krishna
+Disciple of Late Guru Padmasri Dr. Nataraja Ramakrshna garu an Abhinava Satyabhama Guru Shri Kala Krishna garu

 IMG_2159.jpg